CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 {{< /tabs >}}

-### Manage Unnumbered Interfaces
+TROUBLESHOOTING ??
 Use the following commands to show IPv6 next hops and interface names for an IPv4 prefix, routes, and how a IPv4 link-local address is used to install a route and static neighbor entry.

 All the relevant BGP commands show IPv6 next hops and/or the interface name for any IPv4 prefix.
 Run the NCLU `net show bgp` command or the vtysh `show ip bgp` command.
 For example: